About the Address Subrecord

 Compared with other subrecords, the address subrecord is unique in that you can create custom entry forms for it.
 For example, you may want to create custom forms for different countries.

 If your account has multiple address forms, and if you are not seeing the expected results, the reason could be related to the form.
 In particular, if your script is using dynamic mode, the first value you set on the subrecord form should be country.
 The reason is that if you set a value for country that differs from the default, the form resets when the country value changes.
-Therefore, as a best practice, set the country value first.
+Set the country value first as a best practice.

-The Override, Phone, and Zip fields of the address subrecord are not exposed as search filters from the customer record.
+The Override, Phone, and Zip fields of the address subrecord aren't available as search filters from the customer record.

 Address Data Is Summarized on the Parent Record

-With most types of subrecords, details that you enter on the subrecord are not summarized on the parent record when you view it in the UI.
+Most subrecords don't show a summary of their details on the parent record in the UI.
 You have to open the subrecord in its own window to view its data.

 The address subrecord is an exception to this rule.
-After you enter details into an address subrecord and return to the main view of the record, typically the system displays a summary of the details you entered.
+When you enter address subrecord details and go back to the main record view, the system usually shows a summary of what you entered.
 For example, in the following screenshot, subrecord data is summarized in the Address column.

-This summary represents the value of one field on the address subrecord called addrtext.
+This summary shows the value of the addrtext field on the address subrecord.
 This value is created through the use of a template and generated from other values entered on the subrecord, such as the values for the city and state fields.
 Each address form can have its own template for determining the addrtext value.
-You can view the template for any address form by viewing its record at Customization > Forms > Address Forms.
+You can view an address form's template by checking its record at Customization > Forms > Address Forms.

-An error in the addrtext field does not necessarily signify an error in the other values saved to the subrecord.
+An error in the addrtext field doesn't mean there's an error in the other subrecord values.
 If an error exists in the summary, review the template to make sure that it is capturing the values you intend.

 To view the values for all of the fields on the subrecord, do one of the following: